Please help to share the Knowledge >>

 EFIE -

-a HHO device is by connecting a device called EFIE between
+is by connecting a device called EFIE between

-device is changing the signal coming from the O2 sensor.
+coming from the O2 sensor.

-As a result the ECU maintains a different, lower air/fuel ratio
+As a result the ECU maintains a different, lower air/fuel

-(instead the original 14.7/1) and fuel economy rises.
+Ratio (instead the original 14.7/1) and fuel economy rises.

 Principles of work (technical details):